callihiggins/IMA-FE/05_sep16_day5/README.md

             * Refer to this [W3 Schools guide](https://www.w3schools.com/css/css_navbar.asp)
             * It's ok if the links in the menu do not go anywhere
         * Feel free to add any additional CSS styling you desire.
-    * Upload your index.html and style.css file to NYU Classes
+    * Upload your index.html and style.css file to Brightspace

 * Learning Log suggestions for this week:
     * CSS div/span, class/id